blocksds/sdk/templates/rom_arm9_only/readme.md

 ## 1. Introduction

-This template contains code to build a project with custom ARM9 and the default ARM7 provided by BlocksDS SDK.
+This template contains code to build a project with custom ARM9 and an ARM7 provided by BlocksDS SDK.

 Build it with the following command: